alextimakov/sharing_git/sharing_git.md

     - cause: `git checkout <branch_name>`
     - track remote branch
     - set up upstream to current branch: `git branch -u <remote>/<branch_name>`
+- forking vs cloning:
+    - fork share a connection with the original repo
+    - if clone - not able to pull and push unless added as collaborator
+    - if fork - can pull and push via pull requests
+    - clone won't bring issues, pull requests and other repo info